microsoft/TypeScript-Handbook/pages/Classes.md

 ## Parameter properties

-Accessibility modifiers also give you a shorthand for creating and initializing members of your class by using *parameter properties*.
 In our last example, we had to declare a private member `name` and a constructor parameter `theName`, and we then immediately set `name` to `theName`.
-The turns out to be a very common practice.
-Parameter properties let you can create and initialize a member in one step and in one place.
-Here's a further revision of the previous example:
+This turns out to be a very common practice. *Parameter properties* let you create and initialize a member in one place.
+Here's a further revision of the previous example using a parameter property:

 ```TypeScript
 class Animal {